-STAR is designed to be used in one-on-one tutoring with adult volunteers or paraprofessionals as reading practice, not intervention.
+Student Tutoring Achievement for Reading (STAR) is designed to be used in one-on-one tutoring with adult volunteers or paraprofessionals as reading practice, not intervention.
 Lessons enhance classroom instruction in phonemic awareness, phonics, fluency, comprehension, and vocabulary.
 Students benefit from increased reading time, targeted practice, and a rewarding reading experience.

 The purpose of the Cross-Age Tutoring Program is to provide students with additional reading practice.
 The program is aligned with the Utah Core Standards, research-based practices, and classroom instruction.
 Current research indicates that a structured cross-age or peer reading tutoring program can provide achievement gains for students needing extra reading practice and instruction beyond what they receive in their regular classroom.

 Click here to download the STAR logo (Green).

 Second Accountability Report